Bridges

 Washington Administrative Code 136-20-060 requires the county to produce a written report on its bridge inspection program.

-Bridge engineers inspects bridges and categorizes them by condition.
+Bridges are inspected and categorized by condition.
 The condition scale is good, fair and poor.

-• Poor: Advanced deficiencies such as section loss, deterioration, cracking, spalling, scour, or seriously affected primary structural components.
-Bridges rated in poor condition may be posted with truck weight restrictions.
-Poor is the Federal Highway Administration's new rating term for bridges previously described as "structurally deficient."
+Poor: Advanced deficiencies such as section loss, deterioration, cracking, spalling, scour, or seriously affected primary structural components.
+Bridges rated in poor condition may require additional weight or lane restrictions to remain open.

 Bridge projects

-• Seismically retrofit bridges so they will be better able to withstand earthquakes.
+• Seismically retrofit bridges so they are better able to withstand earthquakes.

 • Repair scour damage and reduce the potential for future scour.